-TASKS STATUS 29.3 Support Community Ongoing Environmental and Recreation Initiatives The City supports any private groups' efforts to acquire property to improve access to anticipated development of the Orange Coast River Park.
+TASKS STATUS 29.3 Support Community Environmental and Ongoing Recreation Initiatives The City supports any private groups' efforts to acquire property to improve access to anticipated development of the Orange Coast River Park.
 The City has also supported Banning Ranch Conservancy's efforts to acquire the Banning Ranch property to preserve open space; however, no agreement to acquire the site was forthcoming.
-In July 2012, the approved the Newport Banning Ranch Planned Community Development Plan for development the 401-acre site with 1,375 residential dwelling units, a 75-room resort inn and anciresort uses, 75,000 square feet of commercial uses.
-On September 7, 2016, the Califor Coastal Commission denied a coastal development permit for the project.
-December 12, 2 the City Council adopted Ordinance No. 2017-17, which repealed all approvals for the New Banning Ranch project.
-The absence of an approved project does not preclude the City pursuing annexation of the Banning Ranch property with the Local Agency Format Commission (LAFCO).
+In July 2012, the approved the Newport Banning Ranch Planned Community Development Plan for development development uses, 75,000 square feet of commercial uses.
+On September 7, 2016, the Calic Coastal Commission denied a coastal development permit for the project.
+December 12, the City Council adopted Ordinance No. 2017-17, which repealed all approvals for the New Banning Ranch project.
+The absence of an approved project does not preclude the City pursuing annexation of the Banning Ranch property with the Local Agency Form Commission (LAFCO).
 30.1 Maintain Annual Budgets Ongoing for City Services and Improvements Annual budgets are maintained and reviewed by City Council annually.
-A Capital Improvement Plan (CIP) is included in the annual budget approved by City Council each year.
+A Capital Improvement improvements Plan (CIP) is included in the annual budget approved by City Council each year.
 In June 2017, the City Council approved the budget and CIP.
-30.2 Administer Impact and User Fees (a.
-Development Ongoing Impact Fees, b.
+30.2 Administer Impact and User Ongoing Fees (a.
+Development Impact Fees, b.
 Park Dedication Fees and in-lieu fees, and c.
 Tideland Revenue Fees) 1.
 Development impact fees including fair share traffic fees are assessed for each development project.
-The completion of updating the Fair Share Traffic fee has been put on hold (see Program 7.2). , 2.
+The completion of updating the Fair Share Traffic fee has been put on hold (see Program 7.2).
+Revenue r desy 2.
 Park dedication fees are assessed on a project-by-project basis pursuant to the Subdivision Code.
 The Park dedication fee which was updated in 2007, is required to keep current with property appreciation, and said fair market value per acre shall be reviewed and adjusted, if necessary, at least every three years.
 3. Residential Piers: Rates were reviewed and adjusted by Council in February 2015.
 Commercial Piers: Study is underway with anticipated Council adoption by Spring 2017.
 4. Moorings: Rates - Annual mooring rates are updated to be based on the Consumer Price Index (CPI).
 Rates will be assessed in January of each year.
 Regulations - anticipated Council adoption by Spring 2018.